MilosPopov007/Bikesharing/README.md

 ## Results:

 For this project, we'll use data from the Citi Bike ([https://citibikenyc.com/](https://citibikenyc.com/)) program in New York City.
 This data includes a variety of fields ([https://citibikenyc.com/system-data](https://citibikenyc.com/system-data)) stored in a flat file, a CSV.
-We'll use data from August because there is likely more traffic during the summer months.
+I use data from August because there is likely more traffic during the summer months.

 Using Python and Pandas functions, I convert the "trip duration" column from an integer to a datetime data type to get the time in hours, minutes, and seconds (00:00:00).
 After  converting the "trip duration" column to a datetime dataytpe, I exported the [DataFrame](https://github.com/MilosPopov007/Bikesharing/blob/main/NYC_Citibike_Challenge.ipynb) as a CSV file to use for the trip analysis.